MassivDash/flipper-postman-esp32s2/README.md

 ## Installation via esp flasher;

-1. Download the files from the release
+1. Download the files from the [release page](https://github.com/MassivDash/flipper-postman-esp32s2/releases)
 2. Unplug your WiFi Dev Board and connect your Flipper Zero to your computer.
 3. Copy the files into `sd_card/apps_data/esp_flasher/`
 4. Open the ESP Flasher app on your Flipper.
 It should be located under `Apps -> GPIO` from the main menu.
 If not, download it from the Flipper App Store.